-The Chachapoyas region is most famous for Kuélap, a massive pre-Inca citadel built by the Chachapoyas civilisation which controlled the area from 900-1400 AD and were conquered by the Inca less than 200 years before the Spanish arrived.
+The least touristy of the main Peru trekking regions, the Chachapoyas area is most famous for Kuélap, a massive pre-Inca citadel built by the Chachapoyas civilisation which controlled the area from 900-1400 AD and were conquered by the Inca less than 200 years before the Spanish arrived.

 The archeological site is known as the Machu Picchu of the north and there are numerous tours and treks that end at Kuélap, just as numerous treks in the Cusco region will take you to Machu Picchu.
 The site is famous for the hundreds of round houses decorated with murals, carvings and friezes of geometric patterns.